IndraT97/Tech-Learning/Spark Learning/Readme.md

 ## Delta Live Tables (DLT):
 - A declarative ETL framework that simplifies SCD implementation and provides lineage tracking using Unity Catalog.

----

-This summarizes the main topics covered in your Databricks notes, using Markdown formatting.
-Let me know if you need any adjustments!